pac4j/pac4j/documentation/docs/how-to-implement-pac4j-for-a-new-framework.md

 title: How to implement <i>pac4j</i> for a new framework / tool&#58;
 ---

-`pac4j` is an easy and powerful security engine.
-It comes with the appropriate concepts and components to be implemented in any framework / tooks.
+*pac4j* is an easy and powerful security engine.
+It comes with the appropriate concepts and components to be implemented in any framework / tools.

 ## 1) Dependency